Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 I have 2 years of work experience in business development and market research fields across Cloud Security and Information Services industries in Singapore and China.
 I have obtained a bachelor's degree in the United States and I am currently completing a part-time MBA program in Bangkok.

-I hope you find my portfolio informative and interesting.
+I am confident that my data analytics skills and work experience make me a unique and qualified candidate for data analyst role.
+I hope you find my portfolio informative, and I welcome any opportunity to discuss further with you.

-Thank you so much for your time and please find more information below:
+Thank you so much for your time!

 ## Table of Contents